-The Program will adhere to the College Drug and Alcohol Abuse Policy as located in the Student Handbook for any issues beyond the Program Drug Policy.
+The Program will adhere to the College's alcohol, drug, and other intoxicant guidelines as located in the Student Handbook.

 Please Note: A positive drug test for marijuana falls under having a positive drug test.
 Also, it may be possible that taking over-the-counter hemp-derived products such as CBD oil can yield a positive drug test.
 Any positive drug exam may lead to dismissal from the program, inability to attend clinical rotation, and/or inability to sit for the board exam.